uni-notes/uni-notes/docs/Sem 3/06 Intl Relations/00_Course_Overview.md

 2. Theories of International Relations
 3. Issues of International Relations

+## Theme for research project

+Suggest a proposal to UN about possible conflict, with sufficient reasons

 ## Watch

 - [ ] how to become a tyrant